Tutorial: Host a RESTful API with CORS in Azure App Service

 git remote add azure <deploymentLocalGitUrl-from-create-step>

 Push to the Azure remote to deploy your app with the following command.
-When Git Credential Manager prompts you for credentials, make sure you enter the credentials you created in Configure a deployment user, not the credentials you use to sign in to the Azure portal.
+When Git Credential Manager prompts you for credentials, make sure you enter the credentials you created in Configure local git deployment, not the credentials you use to sign in to the Azure portal.

 git push azure main

-This command may take a few minutes to run.
+This command might take a few minutes to run.
 While running, it displays information similar to the following example:

 Enumerating objects: 83, done.